Cancer, the blood and circulation

 Red blood cells give the blood its red colour.
 They contain a pigment called haemoglobin.

 Red blood cells attach to oxygen and carry it in the blood to the tissues.
-When they get to an area where the oxygen is needed, they give it up and pick up carbon dioxide which they carry back to the lungs.
+When they get to an area that needs oxygen, they give it up and pick up carbon dioxide which they carry back to the lungs.
 A shortage of red blood cells is called anaemia.
 The role of the red blood cell in carrying oxygen explains why very anaemic people usually feel breathless.

 Platelets are very important in blood clotting.
 They clump together to form a plug to help stop bleeding.
 They then release other chemicals to clot the blood and repair the blood vessel.